ohmtal/ElfScript/docu/BetterSpeedTest.md

 ## Version 0.8a

 - Enabled inline cache as default ON again
+- Added Raylib bindings here as addon - will be merged with raylib-ElfScript later.

 ## Version 0.7g - stability tests for first release -